vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-intro.md

 Note: even if the function's code is not modified, Docker will still be necessary to run local tests of the function from your workstation.

-Install instructions for the required tools follow:
+Install instructions for the required tools on macOS are below.
+Install instructions for Windows follow after the macOS instructions.

-{% tabs install %}

-{% tab install#macOS%}
+## macOS Instructions

 ### Install `git` and clone the repo to your workstation